mysociety/llm-management/README.md

 ## FastAPI proxy server

-The package includes a FastAPI server that acts as an intermediary between your services and Exoscale deployments.
+The package includes a FastAPI server that acts as an intermediary between services and Exoscale deployments.
 Start it with:

 ```
 llm-management serve [--host 0.0.0.0] [--port 8000] [--reload]